-• Theft can occur anywhere.
+Theft can occur anywhere.
 Watch your property and be observant of persons around you, especially when studying in libraries, working out in public fitness areas, or in the cafeteria.

-• Lock your vehicle!
-Don't leave valuables inside, in plain sight.
+Lock it, hide, it, keep it!
+Lock your vehicle, and not leave valuables inside in plain sight.

-• Avoid walking alone, especially during late hours.
-You may call Campus Police and request an escort to your vehicle.
-Have the local Campus Police phone number handy.
+Avoid walking alone, especially during late hours.
+You may call the VCCCD Police Department and request an escort to your vehicle.
+Have your college police station phone number handy: